icecoldlilly/30-days-mobile/react-together/README.md

         - Video is being controlled by `Host`
         - Regular press does nothing
         - (Optional) Long press sends and alert saying: `Switch video please` to Host

+## Day 7
+### Ejection
+1. Eject project to vanilla React-Native
+    - Performance sucks
+    - Simulation sucks &rightarrow; no more QR codes for testing
+2. Install React-Native-YouTube
+    - Too many steps to get working
+3. Time to find new framework
+    -   NativeScripts
+    -   IF NOT &rightarrow; go native (Swift, Kotlin)
+4. Removed messenger option from screen; Project ended due to limitations of ExpoKit and inefficieny of React